SteveCadaver/dotfiles/README.md

 ## NeoVim

 NeoVim with additional configuration for mapping keys for window splitting, file navigation, rich plugin environment and Lua support.
 The config can be found in the `nvim` directory and predominantly is made up of *Vim Script*; *Ruby*; and *Lua* files.
-Where the main configuration file is *init.lua* and then sourcing in some legacy *Vim Script* configuration.
+Where the main configuration file is *init.lua* and now completely removed the legacy *Vim Script* configuration.
 Personnaly I prefer *Vim Script* for simple file type and autocommands are configured, whereas *Lua* is for suitable for configuring various plugins where options and settings run multiple layers deep.
 I also added so plugin specific *Lua* config files.
 ```
 init.lua
-legacy
-└── init.vim
-lua
+lua/
 ├── diagnostics.lua
+├── filetype.lua
+├── mappings.lua
+├── options.lua
 ├── plugins
 │   ├── cmp.lua
 │   ├── conform.lua
+│   ├── harpoon.lua
 │   ├── lspconfig.lua
 │   ├── lualine.lua
+│   ├── rustaceanvim.lua
 │   ├── rust-tools.lua
 │   └── telescope.lua
+├── plug.lua
+├── semantic_highlights.lua
-└── semantic_highlights.lua
+└── theme.lua
 ```
 ### Theme